FAQs

 How do I know when my lawn needs fertilising?

-A good indication of when your lawn needs fertilising is when seed heads appear on your lawn or when your lawn looses its lush green colour.
+A good indication of when your lawn needs fertilising is when seed heads appear on your lawn or when your lawn looses its lush green color.
 You should be fertilising your lawn twice in spring time (September & October) and more importantly twice in autumn (March & April).
-In spring you can apply Shirley's no.17 lawn food or a similar product.
-In autumn (March) apply Scott's Lawn Builder and later in April a dynamic lifter product called Turf Lifter.
+In spring you can apply Shirley’s no.17 lawn food or a similar product.
+In autumn (March) apply Scott’s Lawn Builder and later in April a dynamic lifter product called Turf Lifter.
 Having a healthy lawn makes your lawn less susceptible to weeds.
+Please note: Fertilising your lawn well in autumn will ensure you have a healthy lawn through the winter months.

-Do I have weeds in my turf or it is a seed head?
+Do I have weeds in my turf or is it a seed head?

 When sudden changes occur in the weather for example extreme heat and rain (humid weather) Buffalo and other varieties may go to seed.
 This also may be an indication of the soil lacking nutrients if seed heads constantly appear.
 Fertilising is a good idea in this instance, if seed heads continue to appear you can use the Sir Walter Fertiliser or another similar product from your local nursery or Bunnings store.
 Seed heads can be mown and will not reproduce, all warm season grasses are grown from runners and do not come in a seed form.